 A remarkable finding of this study is that the lake levels are decreasing in spite of precipitation trends that indicate a possible increase of wet season precipitation.
 This conclusion does not lack a certain irony, because large areas of the Sahel region saw a surface water increase despite a general precipitation decline during the last decades of the 20th century.
 While the 'first' Sahelian paradox could be related to large-scale eco-hydrological changes, the paradox reported in this study has its main cause in the local management of the lake.
 The present study also indicates a possible decrease of net inflow to the lake during the dry season, and an increase of direct evaporation from the lake.
-Both factors could also negatively impact the persistence of
+Both factors could also negatively impact the persistence of other water bodies in the region.
+However, a small groundwater-fed lake in the immediate vicinity of Lac Wegnia does not reveal a negative trend in water area, and other water bodies in the Sahel are likely benefiting from the positive rainfall trends.

-535 other water bodies in the region.
-While However, a small groundwater-fed lake in the immediate vicinity of Lac Wegnia does not reveal a negative trend in water area, and other water bodies in the Sahel are likely benefiting from the positive rainfall trends.
-The obtained results should therefore not be taken as representative of the situation in the entire region, but the present study can be a showcase for unraveling the hydrology and sediment balance of other monitoringSahelian lakes using remote sensing it is hoped that the hydrological trends at Lac Wégnia are not symptomatic for the entire region.
+The obtained results should therefore not be taken as representative of the situation in the entire region, but the present study can be a showcase for unraveling the hydrology and sediment balance of other Sahelian lakes using remote sensing.

-540 Appendix A: Supplementary Figures
+Appendix A: Supplementary Figures